William Paterson University

 Jason Kendall is adjunct instructor of Astronomy at William Paterson University.

-Jason is teaching one section of General Astronomy in the Spring of 2019:
+Jason is teaching one section of General Astronomy in the Fall of 2019:

 The Most Challenging Class You’ll Ever Love.